-Norman is consistently inspired by the medium and challenges of technologies of print.
-She was trained in traditional Western print methods at the University of Cape Town and has attended residencies in Japan to study the Japanese relief print method called Mokuhanga.
+Norman completed her Honours (2005) and Masters (2011) degree in Fine Art at the University of Cape Town.
+She currently works as a part-time lecturer, arts writer and practicing artist.
+Throughout her art training and career she has consistently been inspired by the medium and technical challenges of print.
+She trained in traditional Western print methods at the University of Cape Town and subsequently attended residencies in Japan to study the Japanese relief print method called Mokuhanga.

-2018 – ‘SEE ART: Contemporary Abstract’ at Gallery 2, Johannesburg.
-Cape Town Art Fair, SA Print Gallery booth; ‘February Edition’ at CfSHE Gallery, Tokyo.
-2017 - Searching for Mokuhanga Light: Globalizing Japanese Woodblock Printmaking, Hawaii and Cyprus, Greece; Presenting Artists at the Centre for the Science of Human Endeavour, Tokyo, Japan; ‘Field’ at Salon 91 Gallery, Cape Town.
+2020 - ‘Light from Dark: Conversations with the work of Alma Vorster’, Spin Street Gallery, Cape Town.
+2019 - ‘Regarding Winter’, Salon91; ‘Nano 1.3.’
+Barnard Gallery, Cape Town; ‘The Distance from Afar’, Group exhibition at Glen Carlou wine estate in association with Salon91 Gallery; ‘Conversations’, UCT Michaelis Galleries; Cape Town Art Fair, Salon91 Booth.
+2018 – ‘SEE ART: Contemporary Abstract’ at Gallery 2, Johannesburg; Cape Town Art Fair, SA Print Gallery booth; ‘February Edition’ at CfSHE Gallery, Tokyo.
+2017 - Searching for Mokuhanga Light: Globalizing Japanese Woodblock Printmaking, Hawaii and Cyprus, Greece; Presenting Artists at the Centre for the Science of Human Endeavour, Tokyo, Japan; ‘Field’ at Salon 91.
 2016 - ‘Nano’, Barnard Gallery, Cape Town.
-2015 – However, Art Hub Gallery, London; Turbine Art Fair, Johannesburg, Salon 91 booth.
-2014 – Golden Haze at Salon 91, Cape Town; 2013 –Slate Projects at UK Multiplied Print Fair, Christies, London; ‘Between the Lines’ at Michaelis Galleries (as part of symposium).
+2015 – ‘However’, Art Hub Gallery, London; Turbine Art Fair, Johannesburg, Salon 91 booth.
+2014 – Golden Haze at Salon91.
+2013 –Slate Projects at UK Multiplied Print Fair, Christies, London; ‘Between the Lines’ at UCT Michaelis Galleries.
 2011 – Further Fictions (solo) Commune 1 Gallery, Cape Town.
 2008 – ABSA Atelier Finalist Exhibition, Pretoria; 2007 – The Look of Love (solo) Bell-Roberts Gallery, Cape Town; ‘Contusion’ at Irma Stern Museum, University of Cape Town; Sasol New Signatures Finalists’ exhibition in Pretoria.
-2003 – YDEsire, Castle of Goodhope, Cape Town.